 keep you on track as closely as possible.
 More details on how

-to keep sleep at its best when teeth are cutting
+to keep sleeping well even when teeth are cutting.